-First I started with Camera Calibration set to Camera Faithful (preset) as it is the one that represents true colours.
+First I started with Camera Calibration set to Camera Faithful (preset) as it is the one that represents true colours on a Canon camera (for me anyway).
 Then I add lens corrections (preset) – sometimes this is not necessary.
 Finally I added Amount 100 in sharpening.
-I always add this amount in Lightroom, it is very good starting point.
+I always add this amount in Lightroom, it is a very good starting point.
 I must admit that up to this point the picture still looks dreadful.

 Next I moved to the upper part of the tool palette.
 I pulled back the exposure by 1.60 – now the picture looked better.
 The next step was to add contrast +50 and change the Tone Curve to Strong Contrast.
 The whole scene looked much better but slightly darker overall.
 Clarity and Vibrance were pushed to +50 (presets) – now the colours looked lovely and vibrant.

 However, the entire scene still looked slightly darker and this is exactly how I wanted it.
 It was now time to work on my real visualisation.
 The leaves and the central part of the frame, the tree trunk, need to be enhanced.

 Autumn leaves are usually orange and yellow in the colour palette.
 I switched to the Luminance channel and pushed both sliders – +80 made the leaves look brighter and much more enhanced in comparison with the background.
 It was now time to work on the trunk.
 I used an adjustment brush to paint on the trunk and then pushed the exposure on it slightly, just enough to make it more visible than the rest of the background.